Evaldas Razulis

-Evaldas Razulis (born 3 April 1986) is a Lithuanian football coach and former player who played as a forward.
+Evaldas Razulis (born 3 April 1986) is a Lithuanian football manager and former player who played as a forward.

 Club career

 Born in Mažeikiai, Lithuania, Razulis started his career with FK Nafta in the Lithuanian second division.
 In 2003, at the age of 16, he moved to Russia to sign for Krylya Sovetov Samara.
 He spent five years playing for the club's reserve team, and failed to make a single first team appearance.
 He returned to his home country in 2008 and joined FK Vetra.

 On 2 February 2011, Razulis signed for Hearts, originally on loan until the end of the season.

 On 22 July 2011 he returned to Kaunas on loan.

 On 31 January 2012, Razulis made his loan move to Kaunas permanent for his second spell at the club.

 On 9 December 2016 he signed a contract with Latvian vice-champions Jelgava.